California FEHA Statute of Limitations: How Long to Make a Claim

 When to file the charge

-The timeframe for filing a FEHA claim with the California Department of Fair Employment and Housing depends on when the alleged discrimination or harassment occurred.
+The timeframe for filing a FEHA claim with the California Civil Rights Department (CRD) depends on when the alleged discrimination or harassment occurred.
 Under AB 9, also known as the Stop Harassment and Reporting Extension Act, you must file a claim within three years of the incident.

 This extended timeframe, effective January 1, 2020, gives employees more time to act.
-However, file as soon as possible to preserve evidence and begin the DFEH investigation.
+However, file as soon as possible to preserve evidence and begin the CRD investigation.
 Early action increases your chances of building a strong case and achieving justice.

 Our Torrance employment lawyers are here for you to get your lawsuit started.